This page describes all the behavior of the internal report aggregation and storing mechanism (archiving)

 is in charge of determining if archiving should be done and then launching the whole process.

 Piwik\Archive class to query for archive data.
 If we are allowed to archive in the current

 request/process, and cannot find a recent, usable archive, we generate it, by launching the core archiving process.

-[General] time_before_range_archive_considered_outdated: specific ttls for different period types.
+specific TTLs for different period types.
 They each default to the 'today time to live' value if not specified